[Must-see tips] How to install Pip on Windows system? Secrets revealed that even novices can learn!

 pip --version

-Open Command Prompt or Windows Terminal Picture 3
+Open Command Prompt or Windows Terminal

 2. If you get something like "Command not found” or “ 'Pip' is not recognized as an internal or external command, operable program or batch file" error message, then this means that Pip is not installed correctly on your computer.
 Please follow the steps below to install Pip and configure it path.

-Tip 4 that Pip is not installed correctly
+Pip not installed correctly message

 How to install Pip on a Windows computer